JuliaFrederick/JuliaFrederick-projectComplete/products/readme.md

+## October 11, 2019 Project 2 update
+Added in references, and updated the type of data in my manuscript.

 Currently this folder contains updates to the manuscript folder, in the Project_Template.Rmd file, where I update the introduction section of the file.